 We consider scenarios where our financial viability could be undermined so we are informed and prepared to mitigate threats to our resilience.
-Our framework is a toolkit to inform current and future organisational resilience (as per fin risk control activity - see financial risk above).
+Our framework is a toolkit to inform current and future organisational resilience.

 We use the framework to inform planning expectations, test scenarios and inform control arrangements including maintaining mitigation, contingency, response and recovery plans.